dustedmtl/lastu/docs/USERGUIDE.md

 A new window can be created with `Ctrl-N`, which copies the query and results from the currently active window, or `Shift-Ctrl-N`, which opens a new empty window.
 Queries from an wordlist file can be done with `Ctrl-I`.
 A different database can be opened with `Ctrl-D`.

 There are three ways to export/copy information:
- 1. `Ctrl-S` exports the results to file (csv/tsv/xlsx); default output format is in the configuration file.
+ 1. `Ctrl-S` exports the results to file (csv/tsv/xlsx); default output format is specified in the configuration file.
  2. `Ctrl-E` copies the results to the clipboard.
- 3. `Ctrl-C` allows the user to individually select rows, columns or cells and copy them to clipboard.
+ 3. `Ctrl-C` copies the individually selected rows, columns or cells to the clipboard.

 With `Ctrl-C`, only cells that have been selected will be copied (i.e. hidden cells are excluded).
 With `Ctrl-E`, all results are copied, including rows and columns that are hidden from the result window.